Shadrock/M365-flows/README.md

 ![Flow diagram of Part 2](images/M365_Flow2_for_DSR.jpg)

 ### Future Improvements
 There are two primary changes that should be considered for this flow.
 The first is to combine them.
-I've purposefully created a two-step process to force myself to interact with the list that contains requests, but you could easily introduce an approval to flow 1 in which the DSAR owner to would approve the incoming request and that approval would kick off flow 2.
+I've purposefully created a two-step process to force myself to interact with the list that contains requests, but you could easily introduce an approval to flow 1 in which the DSAR owner would approve the incoming request and that approval would kick off flow 2.

-The other improvement would be to generate an automatic email to the requestor once all systems owners have responded.
+The other improvement would be to generate an automatic email to the requestor once all system owners have responded.
 I've purposefully kept this manual since I may want to alter my correspondence with the requestor based on _how_ the system owners comply, but this could be automated as well.

 ## Acknowledgements / Resources
 I found the following extremely helpful for developing my flow: